Cprime50/Dpj-Blog/exampleSite/content/blog/github-actions-error.md

 draft: false
 ---

-Actions permission

-Action failed with "The process '/usr/bin/git' failed with exit code 128"

-If youre getting this error while trying to use gitub actions you need to give actions read write permision in that repo.

-Go to settings, actions, general,

-Select any action or reuable workflow can be used Actions permissions

-Any action or reusable workflow can be used, regardless of who authored it or where it is defined.

-The Actions tab is hidden and no workflows can run.

-Any action or reusable workflow defined in a repository within Cprime50 can be used.

-Any action or reusable workflow that matches the specified criteria, plus those defined in a repository within Cprime50, can be used.
-Learn more about allowing specific actions and reusable workflows to run.

-Save

-then:

- scroll down to work flow permissions
-Workflow permissions
-and give read and write permission

-Choose the default permissions granted to the GITHUB_TOKEN when running workflows in this repository.
-You can specify more granular permissions in the workflow using YAML.
-Learn more about managing permissions.
+### Troubleshooting GitHub Actions Permissions: A Comprehensive Guide

+GitHub Actions is a powerful tool that allows developers to automate their software development workflows.
+However, sometimes, you might encounter errors while using it.
+One such error is `The process '/usr/bin/git' failed with exit code 128`, which is often due to insufficient permissions.
+This article will guide you through the steps to grant the necessary permissions to resolve this issue.

+#### Granting Necessary Permissions
+To resolve this issue, you need to adjust the permissions in your repository's settings.
+Here are the steps to do so:

+1. Navigate to your repository's Settings: From your GitHub repository page, click on the 'Settings' tab located at the top right corner of the page.

+2. Select Actions under the General category: In the left sidebar of the Settings page, you will find a section labeled 'General'.
+Click on 'Actions' within this section.

+3. Choose Any action or reusable workflow can be used: In the Actions permissions section, select the option 'Any action or reusable workflow can be used'.
+This setting allows actions from any source to be used in your repository, providing flexibility in your workflows.

-Workflows have read and write permissions in the repository for all scopes.
+4. Set Workflow permissions: Scroll down to the 'Workflow permissions' section.
+Set the permissions to 'Workflows have read and write permissions in the repository for all scopes'.
+This setting grants comprehensive permissions to your workflows, enabling them to perform read and write operations in your repository.

-Workflows have read permissions in the repository for the contents and packages scopes only.
+5. Save your changes: After making these changes, remember to save them.
+Your settings should now allow GitHub Actions to perform the necessary operations without encountering the exit code 128 error.

+By configuring these permissions, you provide GitHub Actions with the necessary access to perform read and write operations in your repository.
+This should resolve the exit code 128 error.

+Feel free to adjust the settings based on your specific needs and security considerations.